judexzhu/knowledgebase/Burn-In-Tests:-HPL.md

 ### Notes for running HPL
 * Ensure that all System Event Logs are clear before commencing running of Memtester - you can use `service ipmi start && ipmitool -c 'sel clear'` to clear these logs.
+* Ensure that the `ibcheckerrors` and `ibclearerrors` commands are used to check for any current errors and clear any previous errors reported on the Fabric.
 * Calculate the correct settings for the HPL.dat file with the HPL Calculator at http://hpl-calculator.sourceforge.net/ - Recommended settings are an NB size of 192 and a Memory usage of 88%.
 * Use a Grid Shape (PxQ) with as close to "square" as possible, making Q slightly larger than P.
 * For systems using an MPI version of 1.8.x or higher, ensure that the `mpirun` line includes the "--bind-to-core" parameter.
-* Use the `ibcheckerrors` and `ibclearerrors` to ensure that there are no issues with the fabric reported before and after running the tests.
+* Use the `ibcheckerrors` command to ensure that there are no issues with the fabric reported after running the HPL benchmark.

 HPL Scripts - Example shown for 16 core, 64GB node with no IB Interconnect.